 '''

 / implementation /

 int gen() {

 static int x = 0;

 /@ global invariant I: \forall integer k;

-@ Set::mem(k,forbidden) ==> x > k;

-@/

-return x++;

-}

 '''

 Remarks Although the syntax of model variables is close to JML model variables, they differ in the sense that the type of a model variable is a logic type, not a C type.
 Also, the semantics above is closer to the one of B machines [1].
-It has to be noticed that program verification with model variables does not have a well-established theoretical background [19, 17], so we deliberately do not provide a precise semantics in this document.
+It should be noticed that program verification with model variables does not have a well-established theoretical background [21, 19], so we deliberately do not provide a precise semantics in this document.